Tips for Sharing Books with Your Toddler

 Let your toddler help choose the book

 At the library, let your child help choose which books to borrow.
 Suggest different books and let your child know why you think they might like that one.
-Your child will enjoy looking for new books and will be quite interested to see what they have chosen.
+Your child will enjoy looking for new books and choosing their own.

 Toddlers on the move!

-Toddlers are a busy bunch, so they may find it a challenging to sit still for an entire story.
+Toddlers are a busy bunch, so it may be hard for them to sit still for a whole story.
 Don’t worry if they’re moving about – chances are they’re still listening.
-A book with a repetitive phrase gives them an opportunity to actively participate in the story.
+A book with a phrase that repeats gives them an opportunity to actively join in with the story.
 Engage them with active books where they can help with actions and the voices of the characters.

-Reading together is an opportunity to get to know how your toddler views the world
+Reading together is a chance to get to know how your toddler views the world

-Part of reading together is opportunity to engage with each other and get to know how your toddler views the world.
-After reading the book, ask your child what the liked (or did not like) about the book.
+Part of reading together is giving you the chance to engage with each other and get to know how your toddler views the world.
+After reading the book, ask your child what they liked (or didn’t like) about the book.
 Ask how the book made them feel.
-Toddlers will develop their language skills as they get the chance to tell you what they think.
+Toddlers will develop their language skills as they tell you what they think.

-Reading should be an enjoyable activity for both parents and children.
+Reading should be a fun activity for both parents and children.
 Choose a book that matches yours and your child’s mood.
-Try active books with voices and actions during play times and softer, quieter soothing stories before bed.
-Keep the interaction around the book positive.
-If the story time isn’t going well and is causing stress then try a different book, or a different time.
+Try active books with voices and actions during play times and softer, quieter stories before bed.
+Keep reading time fun.
+If the story time isn’t going well and is causing stress, then try a different book or read later.

 Play with words

-If you’re using a song, rhyme or book that you both know well, try substituting some wrong words and letting your child catch you.
+If you’re using a song, rhyme or book that you both know well, try using some wrong words and letting your child catch you.
 You can also ‘forget’ the words and see if your toddler can help you out.
 Make it up, mix it up and keep it fun!
-Show your child the joys of books and languages by playing with words.
+Show your child the joys of books by playing with words.
 The sillier the better!